stripe/stripe-go/README.md

 # SalesForce

+## Creating a stratch org

+- Specify your dev hub via `sfdx force:config:set --defaultdevusername`.
+This can be any salesforce dev org.
+- Then use `sfdx force:org:create -s -f config/project-scratch-def.json -a cool-alias -d 30` to create a stratch org.
+Lasts for a max of 30d.

 ## Connecting to a different org

 - `sfdx/sfdx-project.json` edit the `sfdcLoginUrl` to match the URL you are logging in against